 Welcome to the official website of the Happy Camp Chamber of Commerce in Happy Camp, California.
 Please stop by our "Visitor Information Center" and Chamber of Commerce Office at 35 Davis Road in Happy Camp.
-This is located on the North side of the Post Office building next door to Parry's Market and near the "World's Largest Dream Catcher."
+This is located on the North side of the Post Office building next to Parry's Market and near the "World's Largest Dream Catcher."

 Our Mission Statement: To promote and encourage business, commerce, and quality of life for the citizens of Happy Camp and the Highway 96, Klamath River Corridor.

 UPCOMING EVENTS IN HAPPY CAMP

 Next chamber meeting at the office on February 3, 2015

 Please visit our Facebook page for daily updates from the Chamber and other local groups/events